gimasi/GMX-NBIOT/README.md

 ```
 This function simply check's if we are attached returning in the attach_status variable this possible values:

-*0     Not registered, MT is not currently searching an operator to register to
+* 0     Not registered, MT is not currently searching an operator to register to
-*1     Registered, home network
+* 1     Registered, home network
-*2     Not registered, but MT is currently trying to attach or searching an operator to register to
+* 2     Not registered, but MT is currently trying to attach or searching an operator to register to
-*3     Registration denied
+* 3     Registration denied
-*4     Unknown (e.g. out of E-UTRAN coverage)
+* 4     Unknown (e.g. out of E-UTRAN coverage)
-*5     Registered, roaming
+* 5     Registered, roaming
-*6     Registered for “SMS only”, home network (not applicable)
+* 6     Registered for “SMS only”, home network (not applicable)
-*7     Registered for “SMS only”, roaming (not applicable)
+* 7     Registered for “SMS only”, roaming (not applicable)
-*8     Attached for emergency bearer services only
+* 8     Attached for emergency bearer services only
-*9     Registered for “CSFB not preferred”, home network (not applicable)
+* 9     Registered for “CSFB not preferred”, home network (not applicable)
-*10    Registered for “CSFB not preferred”, roaming (not applicable)
+* 10    Registered for “CSFB not preferred”, roaming (not applicable)

+## Sending ( and receiving ) Data

 ```c
 uint8_t gmxBC95_SocketOpen(uint32_t port_number, uint8_t *socket_num);